meteor/meteor/content/vue.md

 ``` bash
 NO_HMR=1 meteor
 ```
-4. and 5.
-Great, let's integrate this with Vue using [Vue Meteor Tracker](https://github.com/meteor-vue/vue-meteor-tracker].
+4) and 5)  Great, let's integrate this with Vue using [Vue Meteor Tracker](https://github.com/meteor-vue/vue-meteor-tracker) and update our `/client/App.vue` file:

 ```javascript
 <template>